The liberation set in the inverse eigenvalue problem of a graph: Zero forcing

-If $\{u_{s-1}, v_2\}$ is not in $\beta$, we also add it into $\beta$.
+Note that the edge $\{u_{s-1}, v_2\}$ might already be part of the second set in the union above.
 Then $\beta$ is a zero forcing cover of $G\cart H$.
 By Theorem~\ref{thm:zf}, $\beta$ is an SSP liberation set of $A\oplus B$ for any $A\in\mptn(G)$ and $B\in\mptn(H)$ with the SSP.
 Since every matrix of a path has the SSP \cite{MR4080669}, $\beta$ is in fact an SSP liberation set of $G\dunion H$.
 Since paths realize any discrete spectrum (spectrum with all eigenvalues distinct), $P_s\dunion P_t + \beta$ realizes any spectrum composed of at most $s$ eigenvalues with multiplicity $2$ and some simple eigenvalues. \end{example}

-Notice that when $H = m K_1$ the Cartesian product $G\cart H$ is isomorphic to disjoint union of $m$ copies of graph $G$.
+Notice that when $H = m K_1$ the Cartesian product $G\cart H$ is isomorphic to the disjoint union of $m$ copies of $G$.
 Therefore, zero forcing covers of $G$ can be used to construct a zero forcing cover of $G \cart mK_1$.

 \begin{corollary} Let $G$ be a graph on $n$ vertices, $m\in \mathbb{N}$, and $A\in\mptn(G)$ with the SSP.
 If $F_j$ are zero forcing covers of $G$, $j\in [m]$, then

 is an SSP liberation set of $A\oplus\operatorname{diag}(\lambda_1,\ldots,\lambda_m)$ for any distinct $\lambda_1,\ldots,\lambda_m\in\mathbb{R}$. \end{corollary}